 The options for data organisation in Excel are rather limited and can become problematic as the data grows.
-As you add new rows and columns, the spreadsheets become more difficult to manage because you need to change specific summary ranges and formulas to avoid outdated data and formulas.
+Spreadsheet become more difficult to manage as you grow because you need to change specific summary ranges and formulas to avoid outdated data and formulas.

 Worse, if you have to do several different analyses, you might be forced to rearrange your data in many different ways to find a single arrangement that will work.